-Policy 5-4: Consider loosening restrictions on the development of accessory housing units, but use performance standards to ensure compatibility with community character.
+Policy 5-4: Consider toosening restrictions on the development of improving the regulations governing accessory housing units, but use performance standards to ensure compatibility with community character and maintenance of impervious surfaces and other environmental and design standards.

-- Consider removing the current wait period requirement between constructing the building or expansion and applying for an accessory unit permit.
-Options include the following: - Remove the period associated with an expansion to an existing home. - Remove or reduce the wait period associated with a newly built home.
-If removal of the requirement is preferred, adopt standards and guidelines to make sure that the regulations are not misinterpreted as allowing two-family homes. - Consider allowing the owners to be able to occupy the smaller unit.
-There would still be a size limit on the smaller unit, so it would be unlikely for a family to move into the smaller unit; the people taking advantage of this provision would likely be seniors, empty nesters, and other couples or individuals on limited incomes. - Review and consider loosening current restrictions on accessory units in accessory structures. - Currently, such units are considered "caretaker's cottages" in the Town's codes.
+Consider removing the current wait period requirement between constructing the building or expansion and applying for an accessory unit permit.
+Options include the following:

+Remove the period associated with an expansion to an existing home.

+Remove or reduce the wait period associated with a newly built home.
+If removal of the requirement is preferred, adopt standards and guidelines to make sure that the regulations are not misinterpreted as allowing two-family homes.

+Consider allowing the owners to be able to occupy the smaller unit.
+There would still be a size limit on the smaller unit, so it would be unlikely for a family to move into the smaller unit; the people taking advantage of this provision would likely be seniors, empty nesters, and other couples or individuals on limited incomes.

+Review and consider loosening current restrictions on accessory units in accessory structures, such as detached garages.

+Currently, such units are considered "caretaker's cottages" in the Town's codes.
 They are permitted only on sites of two acres or more and are required to be situated on a parcel such that a lot surrounding it could be subdivided from the original parcel and still conform to the regulations for the district in which it is located (§ 300-47.)
-This effectively prohibits caretaker's cottages in the R1-10 and R1-20 zones. - Options include the following: (1) Keeping all else consistent, reduce the threshold to one acre; (2) Maintaining the two-acre threshold, eliminate the subdividability clause; (3) Keep the current regulations as is for parcels two acres or larger in size.
+This effectively prohibits caretaker's cottages in the R1-10 and R1-20 zones.

+Options include the following: (1) Keeping all else consistent, reduce the threshold to one acre; (2) Maintaining the two-acre threshold, eliminate the subdividability clause; (3) Keep the current regulations as is for parcels two acres or larger in size.
 For parcels one to two acres in size, allow such accessory units only in a half-story on the second floor above an allowable detached garage, if the main house does not already have an attached garage.